keith-runnalls/cleaning-data-project/README.md

 -   *run_analysis.R* is an R script that performs the entire analysis

--   *processed_data.csv* is a tidy data set produced by run_analysis.R
+-   *processed_data.txt* is a tidy data set produced by run_analysis.R

--   *CodeBook.md* describes the contents of processed_data.csv
+-   *CodeBook.md* describes the contents of processed_data.txt

 ## What *run_analysis.R* does: